School Performance 2017 – National Curriculum Test and Public Examination Results

 Key Stage 1 (KS1)

-The combined Reading, Writing, Mathematics (RWM) Expected Standard (ES) for Somerset was 61% against a national average of 60%.
-Those children gaining the Higher Standard (HS) were 8%, against a national average of 9%.
+The combined Reading, Writing, Mathematics (RWM) Expected Standard for Somerset was 65% against a national average of 64%.
+This performance ranks the LA at the 42nd percentile nationally where 1 is the highest.
+Those children gaining the Higher Standard (HS) were 12% against a national average of 11%.

 Vulnerable Group Difference

 The gap between children in receipt of Free School Meals and their peers on the RWM combined indicator reduced from 22% in 2016, to 18% 2017, despite the significant upturn in the overall result.
 The performance of the 768 pupils identified with SEND increased overall this year by 3 percentage points to 21%.

 In 2016 a new assessment system was implemented for the first time in Key Stage 2.
 Children are now assessed as reaching Expected Standard (ES) or higher standard (HS).
 This assessment is used for all indicators of performance either as a combined result or separately for areas such as Reading, Writing or Maths.

 The combined Reading, Writing, Maths Expected Standard for Somerset was 59% against a national average of 61%.
 This ranks the LA at the 68th percentile nationally.
 Whilst the expected standard measure in Reading, Writing and Maths at 59% is below the National outcome, there has been a statistically significant improvement since 2016, when the Somerset outcome was 52%.

 In Reading, Writing, Maths combined attainment girls continue to do better than boys, though both groups made statistically significant progress between 2016 and 2017.
 The measure for girls achieving the combined Expected Standard rose from 55% to 63% and for boys the measure rose from 44.9% to 55%.
 Therefore the gap between girls and boys widened slightly in 2017 at the end of Key Stage 2.